junxit/us-congress-bills-119/metadata.md

 - 2025-12-04 — Placed on the Union Calendar, Calendar No. 341.
 - 2025-12-04 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-392.
 - 2025-12-04 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-392.
+- 2025-12-09 — Considered under suspension of the rules. (consideration: CR H5088-5091)
+- 2025-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4503.
+- 2025-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-09 — Mr. Crank moved to suspend the rules and pass the bill, as amended.
+- 2025-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5088-5091)
+- 2025-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5088-5091)